-- Plan for quick changing weather, it was be clear skys one minute and pouring rain the next.
+- Plan for quickly changing weather, it was clear skies one minute and pouring rain the next.
 Bring a jacket.

 - Wear good hiking shoes.
 I wore my open toe Teva and were great in the mud.
 Prevented me from slipping.

 OUR HIKE DETAILS: I love using the free, All Trails app.
 It tracks us even without service.
 You can see where I forgot to un-pause us from lunch so it did’nt track a mile of our hike.
 It took us a total of five hours to hike in, have lunch, take photos and hike out.